karrioapi/karrio/sdk/extensions/asendia_us/README.md

-# purplship.asendia_us
+# karrio.asendia_us

-This package is a Asendia US extension of the [purplship](https://pypi.org/project/purplship) multi carrier shipping SDK.
+This package is a Asendia US extension of the [karrio](https://pypi.org/project/karrio) multi carrier shipping SDK.

 ## Requirements